 At UPMC, our surgeons have more than 30 years of experience in heart transplant surgery.
 They accept some of the most complex cases and may evaluate you, even if other transplant centers have said that you are not candidate.

 What to Expect During the Heart Transplant Process

 If the transplant team determines that you are a candidate for a heart transplant evaluation, you will begin the heart transplant process.

 The three stages of the heart transplant process are:

-This stage begins after insurance approval.
+- Evaluation.
+This stage of the process begins after insurance approval.
 You'll go through a number of diagnostic tests and consults to see if you're a good candidate for heart transplant.
 These tests and consultations are on an outpatient basis and take about a week to complete.
 If you are approved for transplant, we will work with your insurance company to get authorization for transplant surgery.

 - Waitlist.
 Once your insurance is approved, we will add you to the heart transplant waiting list and your heart failure cardiologist will manage your heart failure issues as you wait for a heart to become available.